Travigo/travigo/docs/data-sources/README.md

 # Data Sources

-BritBus takes advantage of numerous different data sources to provide its functionality.
+Travigo takes advantage of numerous different data sources to provide its functionality.

 The currently supported data sources are: